Syrian jets bomb Damascus suburb for second day

 NO LONGER A STALEMATE?

-Shashank Joshi of the Royal United Services Institute (RUSI) in London said the developments of the last few weeks were shifting the balance in favor of the rebels.
+Shashank Joshi of the Royal United Services Institute (RUSI) in London said the developments of the last few weeks were shifting the balance in favour of the rebels.

 "The use of the world 'stalemate' to describe the conflict may no longer be appropriate," he told Reuters by phone.
 "The rebels have moved up the ladder of warfare."